zoranbosnjak/asterix-libs/libs/python/README.md

 - support for Reserved Expansion Fields (REF)
 - support for categories with multiple UAPs, eg. cat001
 - support for context dependent items, eg. I062/380/IAS
+- support for strict or partial record parsing, to be used with so called blocking or non-blocking asterix categories
+- support to encode zero, one or more records in a datablock
 - pure python implementation
 - type annotations for static type checking, including subitem access by name